aridjayarecipes/cutesrecipes.web.app/content/post/1855-how-to-make-perfect-salmon-tacos.md

 1. Prepare 1 pkg small flour tortillas

 These salmon tacos are pretty tasty as they are but there are a few easy additions you can make to suit To assemble tacos, break salmon into small pieces and layer over the center of tortillas, add.
-Cajun spice, mango, sweet cherry tomatoes &amp; lime.
+Cajun spice, mango, sweet cherry tomatoes & lime.
 The fresh rainbow salsa paired with crispy salmon skin is a total joy.
 With juicy tomatoes, soft mango, creamy avocado, and.

 <!--inarticleads2-->